Snowboard Shapes Explained

 Travis Rice rides the T.Rice Pro

-Directional Snowboards
+Directional snowboards

 Directional boards are best for… going in one direction.
 They have a longer nose than tail and also a directional flex and a directional side cut.